mitsuhiko/procspawn/README.md

 This in normal circumstances should be okay but you need to validate this.
 Spawning processes will be disabled if the feature is not enabled until you call the [`assert_spawn_is_safe`](https://docs.rs/procspawn/latest/procspawn/fn.assert_spawn_is_safe.html) function.

+## Async Support

+When the `async` feature is enabled a `spawn_async` function becomes available which gives you an async version of a join handle.
+There are however a few limitations / differences with async support currently:

+* pools are not supported.
+Right now you can only spawn one-off processes.
+* replacing stdin/stdout/stderr with a pipe is not supported.
+The async join handle does not give you access to these streams.
+* when you drop a join handle the process is being terminated.
+* there is no native join with timeout support.
+You can use your executors timeout functionality to achieve the same.

 ## Platform Support